smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 The following files are then built and copied into the rapidInquiryFacility directory:
 *taxonomyservices.war*, *rifServices.war*, *RIF40.war*

-**Make currently only works on Windows and requires the Mingw development kit and 7zip to be installed.**

 ## 2.2 Building Using a Windows Batch File

-This method requires 7zip to be installed in *C:\Program Files\7-Zip\7z.exe*

 Run *java_build.bat* from the root of the github repository, e.g. *C:\Users\Peter\Documents\GitHub\rapidInquiryFacility*.
 The files *taxonomyservices.war*,